 8 large farm fresh eggs

-4 tsp unsalted butter, plus more for buttering coddlers
+4 teaspoons unsalted butter, plus more for buttering coddlers

-2 tbsp finely chopped fresh herbs (chives, chervil, tarragon, and parsley)
+2 tablespoons finely chopped fresh herbs (chives, chervil, tarragon, and parsley)

 Maldon flake salt and freshly ground pepper